Publications and Plain Language Summaries

 "Long-term follow-up of a randomized controlled trial of choline for neurodevelopment in fetal alcohol spectrum disorder: corpus callosum white matter microstructure and neurocognitive outcomes"

-Our research group has been testing a nutrient, choline, as a neurodevelopmental treatment for preschool age children (2-5 years old) with Fetal Alcohol Spectrum Disorders (FASD) for more than a decade.
+Our research group has been testing a nutrient, choline, as a neurodevelopmental treatment for preschool age children (2-5 years old) with FASD for more than a decade.
 Many children have been followed for long periods after their participation in the treatment study.
 In comparing cognitive testing of skills such as attention, working memory, and reaction time seven years after initial supplementation, children who received choline showed better performance than children who did not receive choline.
 Brain scans also found better organization of white matter (the nerve fibers that handle long-distance communication in the brain) in the children who had received choline years earlier.
 This difference in treatment groups was even more pronounced than that observed initially in our previous four-year follow-up.
 These data suggest that choline may have long-lasting benefits for brain development in FASD and, perhaps, early intervention may have permanent beneficial effects on the brain.

 Learn more here.